 Welcome!
-This page answers frequently asked questions about the Five College Dance Department (FCDD).
-If you have additional questions after reading this, please don't hesitate to contact Joanna Walker, the FCDD's Administrative Coordinator.
+This page answers frequently asked questions about Five College Dance (FCD).
+If you have additional questions after reading this, please don't hesitate to contact Joanna Walker, the FCD's administrative coordinator.
 She loves talking with prospective students and their parents, and is happy to help.

-The FCDD is a collaboration of the dance departments and programs from Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst, and functions as a unique inter-campus department.
+The FCD is a collaboration of the dance departments and programs from Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst, and functions as a unique inter-campus program.
 Each of the five campuses offers its own distinctive program of dance.
-The FCDD pools the offerings and resources of these programs, creating one of the largest college dance departments in the nation.
+The FCD pools the offerings and resources of these programs, creating one of the largest college dance departments in the nation.
 Click here to read our full mission statement.

 How do I apply?

 Prospective students apply for admission directly to our member institutions, are subject to their requirements and fees, and earn their degrees from them.
 Therefore, once you've decided which institution(s) you want to apply to, you should contact that campus's Office of Admissions for application info and deadlines.
 You can find links to each Office of Admissions at the bottom of this page.

 What is the benefit of being a student at one of the Five Colleges?